Five Weight Control Tips To Use This Holiday Season

 4. Hunger Planning and Portion Control

-4. Hunger planning and portion control actually work hand in hand.
-And this fourth strategy requires some advance effort.
-In order to succeed you have to plan on not being hungry.
-When you control your hunger, plan for it and listen to it, you will naturally eat smaller portions (not like in the picture above (yikes!)).
+This fourth strategy requires some advance effort.
+When you control your hunger, plan for it and listen to it, you will naturally eat smaller portions.

 In France there is a culture of meal discipline and not snacking between meals.
-So we can use this model.
-How does the average French person stop from snacking and use hunger planning?
-Through a method of what I call meal discipline.
+So we can use this model which I call meal discipline.

 Meal discipline means eating regular meals at regular times without the need to snack in between.
 A meal is a time of détente and to satisfy our hunger without overeating.